 Before Utah changed its liquor laws in 2009, every bar in the state was technically a "private club for members."
 Most venues treated it as a bureaucratic inconvenience.
-Area 51 made it a philosophy.
+Area 51, which opened in 1998 at 451 S. 400 West in Salt Lake City, made it a philosophy.

-Located at 451 S. 400 West in Salt Lake City, Area 51 operated on two floors, each with its own identity.
+The club operated on two floors, each with its own identity.
 Upstairs ran the '80s flashback and new wave nights — electroclash, alternative, trance.
 Downstairs was something else entirely.
 That's where "Sanctuary" and "Subculture" nights lived: old-school industrial, EBM, darkwave.
 If you were in SLC and into Manufactura, Attrition, or Icon of Coil, this was the only room in the state built for you.

 Two Floors, Two Worlds